-Why not tackle both of them together?
-Here are 10 ways to reduce your credit card balance and your waistline at the same time.
+Yes, it’s possible — consider the following ways to reduce your credit card balance and your waistline at the same time.

-2. Workout at the local community center — or in your own living room
+2. Work out at the local community center — or in your own living room

 You don’t need an expensive gym membership to work out.

+Even better, you can work out at home.
 You then can take the money you didn’t spend on a gym membership and apply that to your credit card balance.

 3. Look good, feel better, save money